Quick Answer

 Creative Teaching Methods

-Create a colorful chart with daily activities (eating, sleeping, leaving home) and let children put a sticker each time they remember to say Bismillah.
-At the end of the week, celebrate their remembrance with a special family activity.
+Bismillah Chart: Create a colorful chart with daily activities and let children put a sticker each time they remember.
+Celebrate at the end of the week.

-For one week, whenever anyone in the family forgets to say Bismillah before eating, they have to tell a joke or do a silly dance.
-This creates positive association (laughter) with the practice while gently correcting forgetfulness.
+Family Bismillah Challenge: Whoever forgets to say Bismillah before eating tells a joke or does a silly dance.
+Creates positive association while gently correcting forgetfulness.

 What NOT to Do